Pabelic1221/carmedic-latest/README.md

 REACT_APP_FIREBASE_APP_ID=YOUR_APP_ID
 ```

-Refer to the Firebase documentation for more details on setting up and using Firebase in your project.

-By following these steps, you should have Firebase set up and configured correctly for the CarMedic project.

-## Software Installation Requirements
+## Software Requirements

-To ensure CarMedic runs smoothly, please make sure your system meets the following software requirements:
+Ensure your system meets the following requirements:

 ### Operating System

 - **Windows**: Windows 10 or later
 - **macOS**: macOS 10.15 (Catalina) or later
-- **Linux**: Any modern distribution that supports Node.js
+- **Linux**: Any modern distribution with Node.js support

-### Android Version
+### Android Requirements

-If you are using CarMedic on an Android device, ensure your device meets the following requirements:

-- **Android OS**: Android 8.0 (Oreo) or later
+- **OS**: Android 8.0 (Oreo) or later
 - **RAM**: Minimum 2GB
-- **Storage**: Minimum 100MB of free space
+- **Storage**: At least 100MB free space

-### Additional Software

-- **Node.js**: Version 14.x or later
-- **npm**: Version 6.x or later (included with Node.js)
-- **Git**: Version control system to clone the repository

-Ensure all the above software is installed and up to date before proceeding with the installation and usage of CarMedic.
+## Contributing

+We welcome contributions!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch:
+    ```bash
+    git checkout -b feature-branch
+    ```
+3. Make changes and commit:
+    ```bash
+    git commit -m "Description of changes"
+    ```
+4. Push to your branch:
+    ```bash
+    git push origin feature-branch
+    ```
+5. Open a pull request.

+## Contact

+For issues or suggestions, open an issue on GitHub or contact us at nacua.regner@gmail.com / paullinejoy0802@gmail.com / shanebaguhin9@gmail.com or pabelicjush@gmail.com.